gurleensethi/LiteUtilities/README.md

 * [ValidatorUtils](#validatorutils) - Fast and simple text validation.
 * [LogUtils](#logutils) - Simple and easy android logging.

-##### The library is designed in such a way that if don't want to import the complete library but only want a specific Util, then you can download the corresponding file for the required Util, every Util has its own file/files and is not dependent on any other Util.
+##### The library is designed in such a way that if don't want to import the complete library but only want a specific Util, then you can download the corresponding file for the required Util, every Util has its own file/files and is independent of any other Util.
 You can find the code [here](https://github.com/gurleensethi/LiteUtilities/tree/master/liteutils/src/main/java/com/thetechnocafe/gurleensethi/liteutils).

 #### Motivation
 Primary motivation behind the development of this library is to hide the day-to-day boilerplate code that android developers have to deal with, by providing a simple and concise API, but also maintaining complete functionality at the same time.